vonwenm/go-pre-commit/README.md

   - `govet`
   - `gobuild`

 They do exactly what they sound like they do.
-The `go fmt` hook probably won't return a proper error, so your commit won't be halted and you'll need to immediately `git add . && git commit --amend` it.

 An example `.pre-commit-config.yaml`: